 Encourage your institution to offer funding to attend HSIs

-One significant barrier to college graduation is availability of and access to scholarships and financial aid.
+One significant barrier to college graduation is the availability of and access to scholarships and financial aid.
 With the rising cost of college tuition, affording a four-year college degree is a challenging task.
 For students who are in high school or attending a two-year community college, consider asking your institution’s foundation or scholarship office to host a fundraiser for students who would like to attend a Hispanic-Serving Institution.

 Organize a virtual HSI college fair and visit schools